The Montessori Method of Education

 Our Montessori Classroom and Curriculum

-There are four classrooms (toddler, preschool, infant and play-based) and outdoor areas for infant and preschool programs.
-The classrooms consist of five different areas: Math, Language, Sensorial, Practical Life and Culture.
+We have four classrooms (toddler, preschool, infant and play-based/multi purpose room) and an outdoor playground/classroom for both infant and preschool programs.
+Our indoor classroom setup is based on the Montessori Philosophy and consists of five different areas: Math, Language, Sensorial, Practical Life and Culture.

 Our teachers present Montessori material during 'circle time.'
 In addition, the teacher gives individual lessons (or lessons in small groups) in order to teach children how to use the material and complete their work.
-With the teacher’s guidance, the child will learn to choose work that he enjoys doing in active learning.
-The Montessori materials are designed to self-correct the child so that he can work on his own, to gain independence and self esteem.
+With the teacher’s guidance, children will learn to choose work that they enjoy doing in active learning.
+Our Montessori materials are designed to self-correct the child so that he can work on his own, to gain independence and self-esteem.